netbirdio/docs/src/pages/how-to/stream-activity-to-generic-http.md

 Once you save the integration, NetBird sends a test event to your endpoint to confirm that the connection and authentication are successful.

 Check the logs of your receiving service for a new POST request.
-You should find a JSON payload similar to this:
+You should find a JSON payload similar to this (if custom template wasn't set up):

 ```json
 {